OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/delete-duplicate-entries-in-a-range.md

 ---
-title: Delete Duplicate Entries in a Range ms.prod: excel ms.assetid: 22ca07fd-1f69-409a-85e1-247740d87e8e ms.date: 06/08/2017
+title: Delete Duplicate Entries in a Range ms.assetid: 22ca07fd-1f69-409a-85e1-247740d87e8e ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Delete Duplicate Entries in a Range

 The following example shows how to take a range of data in column A and delete duplicate entries.
 This example uses the **[AdvancedFilter](../../../api/Excel.Range.AdvancedFilter.md)** method of the **[Range](../../../api/Excel.Range(object).md)** object with theUnique parameter equal to **True** to get the unique list of data.
 TheAction parameter equals **xlFilterInPlace**, specifying that the data is filtered in place.
 If you want to retain your original data, set the Action parameter equal to **xlFilterCopy** and specify the location where you want the filtered data copied in theCopyToRange parameter.
 Once the unique values are filtered, this example uses the **[SpecialCells](../../../api/Excel.Range.SpecialCells.md)** method of the **Range** object to find any remaining blank rows and deletes them.

  **Sample code provided by:** Tom Urtis, [Atlas Programming Management](https://www.atlaspm.com/)